gmetais/travis-yellowlabtools/README.md

 [YellowLabTools](http://yellowlab.tools) is an audit tool that loads a page in PhantomJS and detects front-end **bad practices** and **performance issues**.

-## First, do you know Yellow Lab Tools ?
+## First, do you know Yellow Lab Tools?

-Use it with on the web instance ([YellowLabTools](http://yellowlab.tools)) before running this automated version!
+Use it with on the web instance ([http://yellowlab.tools](http://yellowlab.tools)) before running this automated version!

 ## How to